-The West Asian region has been under a political turmoil for quite a long time.
-Syria, Iraq, Isreal etc are some of the regions which are constantly in news for many reasons.
+The West Asian region has been under political turmoil for quite a long time.
+Syria, Iraq, Israel etc. are some of the regions that are constantly in the news for many reasons.
 In this post, let’s analyse the Syrian Crisis – its background, reasons and the way ahead.

-The root of this conflict can be traced to sectarian conflicts in the region existing there for centuries.
+The root of this conflict can be traced to sectarian conflicts in the region that have existed for centuries.
 Shia Islam and Sunni Islam are the two major denominations of Islam Religion.
 With Saudi Arabia regarding itself as the leader of Sunni Muslims and Iran as the protector of Shia Muslims, the West Asian region is divided under these two leaders.
 Saudi and Iran started playing an important role in the geopolitical conflicts in the region.

 Syrian Crisis: Recent Political Developments

 - Syria has a very narrow belt of coastline along the Mediterranean Sea and rest of the country is subjected to extreme temperatures that cause frequent dust storms and periodic droughts.
 The devastating drought between 2006 to 2011, caused much resentment among the people due to poverty and unemployment.
 That time Syria was ruled by Basher-Al-Assad, he announced several plans like salary revisions to appease the people of his country.